stitchdata/docs/_replication/replication-methods/log-based-incremental-replication.md

       2. Data is contained in a table, [not a view](#limitation-6--views-are-unsupported).
       3. Modifications to records are made only using [supported event types](#limitation-2--database-event-types).
       4. The structure of the table changes infrequently, if at all.
 Refer to the [Limitations section](#limitation-4--structural-changes) below for more info.
+      5. You're aware that, for PostgreSQL, only [master instances](#limitation-7--only-supports-master-instances-postgresql) support {{ page.title }} and that retaining [binary log files will increase the database's disk space usage](#limitation-6--disk-space-usage-postgresql).

       If {{ page.title }} isn't appropriate, [Key-based Incremental Replication]({{ link.replication.key-based-incremental | prepend: site.baseurl }}) may be a suitable alternative.